paulvtan/no-laugh-challenge-pre-msa/2. Implementing a Real-time Emotion Analysis/README.md

 Next, create **startCapturing** that execute a function to start the capturing process.
 Here we use `setInterval()` method to invoke `this.webcam.getScreenshot()` every 2 seconds which returns a base64 encoded string of the image.

-Finally add a button under the **Webcam** component, add a button with onClick attribute to fires `startCapturing` into taking photos every 2 seconds.
+Finally add a 'Start Game!' button under the **Webcam** component, add a button with onClick attribute to fires `startCapturing` into taking photos every 2 seconds.

+Run the app, open developer console `F12` and start the game, you should see the base64 encoded string representation of the image being logged.

+💡 **Tips:** If you copy & paste the encoded image into the URL of chrome, you can render the image taken!

 <details><summary><b>View Code 🖱️<b></summary>
 <p>